-While I am enjoying some more time indoors, I’ve been perusing the web, looking for some good information to share with you.
+While I am enjoying some more time indoors on this hot August day in Kentucky, I’ve been perusing the web, looking for some good information to share with you.
 I happened across this article out of The Chronicle of Higher Education by Flower Darby.
 The entire article is a good read, but I’ll highlight the section that stood out the most to me – “Common Misconceptions” about online teaching.
 These are misconceptions I am often tasked with debunking when I tell someone I teach online for a living!
 It was nice to see it laid out here.
 I’ll summarize this section below:

 Misconception 1: “Online classes are like slow cookers: Set and forget.”